 In the public mind, the word "factory" is associated with the concept of mass production, in which large numbers of workers perform repetitive tasks.
 While mass production is still an important aspect of manufacturing, routine production functions, from welding joints in truck bodies to removing plastic parts from a molding machine, have proven susceptible to automation.
-This has had important consequences for the nature of work in manufacturing establishments and for the skill requirements of manufacturing workers.5
+This has had important consequences for the nature of work in manufacturing establishments and for the skill requirements of manufacturing workers.

 Goods production is no longer the principal occupation of workers in the manufacturing sector.
-Fewer than 40% of manufacturing employees are directly involved in making things, and that proportion fell by nearly four percentage points between 2000 and 2010 (see Figure 3).
-Some 30% of all manufacturing workers now occupy management and professional jobs.
+Fewer than 40% of manufacturing employees are directly involved in making things.
+That proportion fell by nearly four percentage points between 2000 and 2010 (see Figure 3), and rose only slightly in 2011 despite the overall employment growth in manufacturing.
+Some 31% of all manufacturing workers now occupy management and professional jobs.

-5 On the changing sources of value in U.S. manufacturing, CRS Report R41712, "Hollowing Out" in U.S. Manufacturing: Analysis and Issues for Congress, by Marc Levinson.
+&lt;sup>5 On the changing sources of value in U.S. manufacturing, CRS Report R41712, "Hollowing Out" in U.S. Manufacturing: Analysis and Issues for Congress, by Marc Levinson.